Piercer12/IT-Support-Automation-Toolkit/README.md

 # 🛠️ IT Support Automation Toolkit

 ## 🚀 Project Overview
 This repository serves as a centralized collection of Python automation scripts and utilities designed to streamline daily IT support tasks.
-The tools included here focus on reducing manual workload for System Administrators by automating log analysis, error tracking, and file management.
+The tools included here focus on reducing manual workload for System Administrators by automating log analysis, data migration, and error tracking.

 **Goal:** To apply Python scripting to solve real-world operational challenges in an Enterprise Support environment.